wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-python-html-parser-for-web-scraping-with-beautiful-soup.md

 >> \[‘1’, ‘2’, ‘3’]
 ```

+The `re` module's `findall` method accepts two parameters: the string to search and a regular expression.
+The regular expression in this example is `'\d+'`.

 As you can see, this regular expression returned all of the numbers in the string `'hello 1 hello 2 hello 3'`.
-The regular expression that looks for digits is `'\d+'`.

 Regular expressions are flexible: you can write regular expressions to match everything from broad patterns to specific ones.
 For example, here is how to match a regular expression that only matches strings that start with "The" and end with "brown."